 Throughout the World Showcase, enjoy festive performances and storytellers sharing their country’s traditions.
 There will also be an overlay at EPCOT’s new Guardians of the Galaxy: Cosmic Rewind with holly jolly tunes!
 Other attractions will too get holiday makeovers, like Living with the Land and Spaceship Earth

-EPCOT International Festival of the Holidays (Dates: starts November 25, 2022) – Located throughout EPCOT’s World Showcase, guests can get extra festive by learning (and enjoying!) how other cultures celebrate the holidays!
-Enjoy savory and sweet treats (cookie stroll?), storytelling from special visitors, and the ever-popular Candlelight Processional.
+EPCOT International Festival of the Holidays (Dates: November 25 – December 30, 2022) – Located throughout EPCOT’s World Showcase, guests can get extra festive by learning (and enjoying!) how other cultures celebrate the holidays!
+Enjoy savory and sweet treats (cookie stroll), storytelling from special visitors, and the ever-popular Candlelight Processional.

 - TIP: Often found during EPCOT’s seasonal events are fun scavenger hunts – fingers crossed that this year is no different!
 Previously, the park has featured Chip and Dale and Olaf-designed scavenger hunts.
 Participating guests can purchase maps at various shopping locations throughout EPCOT.

 Candlelight Processional (Dates: November 30 – December 30, 2022) – Every night a celebrity narrator, along with a 50-piece live orchestra and choir, visits World Showcase to retell the biblical story of Christmas.
 Typically, this event is performed at three different times: 5:00, 6:45, and 8:00 pm.
 Because it is a huge fan favorite, plan to wait in line early or consider booking a dining package if you would like a primo spot.
 This is one of my favorite events during the holidays ay Disney World!

 - Fun Fact: Did you know several of the members of the Candlelight Processional choir are Cast Members?